nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

 **Related information:**

-The available REST APIs, and the details of them, are specified in more details in OpenAPI specification and REST API guidelines (TBD).
-Access rights for different REST APIs follow the same rules as the corresponding UI operations.
+The available endpoints, and the details of them, are specified in more detail in OpenAPI specification and REST API guidelines (TBD).
+Access rights for different REST API endpoints follow the same rules as the corresponding UI operations.